Schepp/schepp.dev/posts/today-the-trident-era-ends.md

 ### Vector Markup Language

-Microsoft was also the first to support a vector graphics format in a browser in 1999: the Vector Markup Language, in short VML.
+Microsoft were also the first to support a vector graphics format in a browser in 1999: the Vector Markup Language, in short VML.
 VML was developed by Autodesk, Hewlett-Packard, Macromedia, Microsoft, and Vision and submitted to the W3C in 1998.
 Unfortunately, around that same time, the W3C also received a competing submission called Precision Graphics Markup Language (PGML) and developed by Adobe Systems and Sun Microsystems.
 So W3C merged both proposals and created the Scalable Vector Graphics format (SVG) in 2001.
 The first browser to support SVG was Konqueror 3.2 in 2004.

 To be honest, there isn't much to complain about VML, other than that it could only be used embedded into an HTML file, not externally referenced.
 Here is how you would create an ellipse both in SVG as well as in VML: